-Provence, the site of France's oldest vineyards, is the only place in the world that specializes in rosé.
+Provence, the site of France's oldest vineyards, is the world's largest wine region specializing in rosé.
 The region has a rich rosé tradition, and winemakers today are the beneficiaries of the region's collective knowledge and time-honored techniques.
 Since rosé is a delicate wine and one of the most difficult to produce with success, these long-established traditions remain entirely relevant.

 The area's deep-rooted rosé culture goes a long way toward explaining why the world's best rosés still come from Provence.
 Learn more about the history of rosé.